-(a.)
-"Director" means the Director of the Purchasing Division of the Department of Administration.

-(b.)
-"F.O.B. destination" and "free on board destination" mean the seller or vendor must transport or pay for the transportation of the printing, commodities or services commodities, services or printing to the point of destination specified in the contract.

-(c.)
-"Secretary" means the head of a department, as appointed by the Governor, as defined in West Virginia Code §5F-1-2.

-(d) "Best Value Procurement" means a purchasing method used in awarding a contract based on evaluating and comparing all established quality criteria where cost is not the sole determining factor in the award.
+- (a.)
+"Director" means the Director of the Purchasing Division of the Department of Administration. - (b.)
+"F.O.B. destination" and "free on board destination" mean the seller or vendor must transport or pay for the transportation of commodities, services or printing to the point of destination specified in the contract. - (c.)
+"Secretary" means the head of a department, as appointed by the Governor, as defined in West Virginia Code §5F-1-2. - (d) "Best Value Procurement" means a purchasing method used in awarding a contract based on evaluating and comparing all established quality criteria where cost is not the sole determining factor in the award.